List of Playboy Playmates of 1963: October

 Christine Williams (January 7, 1945 – November 22, 2017), Born in Basingstoke, England) is an English-American model, actress and artist who was Playboy magazine's Playmate of the Month for its October 1963 issue.

 Her centerfold was photographed by Mario Casilli.

 Christine died on November 22, 2017.
 No cause of death is listed.

 November

 Terre Tucker (Karen Smith) (October 9, 1944 – December 16, 1990) was an American model who was Playboy magazine's Playmate of the Month for its November 1963 issue.
 Her centerfold was photographed by Stan Malinowski.

 The newest edition of The Playmate Book reports that Terre died on December 16, 1990.
 Her cause of death listed as cervical cancer.

 December

 Donna Michelle (December 8, 1945 – April 9, 2004) was an American model, actress, and photographer.
 She was Playboy magazine's December 1963 Playmate of the Month and 1964 Playmate of the Year.
 Pompeo Posar and Edmund Leja photographed her centerfold images.

-Donna died April 9, 2004, suffering a heart attack in a supermarket, at the age of 58.
+Donna died April 9, 2004, suffering a heart attack in a supermarket, in Ukiah, California, at the age of 58.